Adam G. Hinds

 Adam G. Hinds is an American politician.
-He currently serves as a State Senator in the Massachusetts Senate representing the district of Berkshire, Hampshire, Franklin and Hampden.
+He currently serves the CEO of the Edward M. Kennedy Institute for the United States Senate.
+From 2017 to 2022 he represented the Berkshire, Hampshire, Franklin, and Hampden district the Massachusetts Senate.
 Hinds previously worked for the United Nations in the Middle East.

 Career

 United States Congressman John Olver

 After college, Hinds was Field Director for US Congressman John Olver’s 1998 re-election campaign in the 1st Congressional District of Massachusetts.
 Hinds spent time volunteering in India before returning as Campaign Director for Congressman Olver during 2000.

 John Kerry for President

 After graduating school, Hinds joined John Kerry’s presidential campaign.
 During the democratic primary Hinds led a field office in New Hampshire.
 During the general election Hinds was part of the National Security and Foreign Policy team, working directly for Susan Rice.

 United Nations

 United Nations Assistance Mission for Iraq (UNAMI)

 Hinds joined the United Nations in 2005.
 He was a Political Officer based in Baghdad working for the United Nations Assistance Mission for Iraq (UNAMI).
 In 2007 he spent two years as part of the Iraq Team in the Department of Political Affairs at UN Headquarters in New York.
 Hinds returned to Iraq in 2009 as a Team Leader in UN-led negotiations between the Kurdistan region and the Government of Iraq.